 Movement Analysis Test (M.A.T.) is a medical test performed inside the Green Room.

-Movement Analysis Test (M.A.T.) is a 2-dimension (2D) biomechanical evaluation test, performed by physicians and carried out in order to predict the risk of lower limb injury.
-It also helps to evaluate whether the patient is ready to return to sport training, reducing the risk of re-injury.
+Movement Analysis Test (M.A.T.) is a 2-dimensional (2D) biomechanical evaluation test, carried out by physicians in order to predict the risk of lower limb injury.
+It also helps to evaluate whether the patient is ready to return to sports training, reducing the risk of re-injury.

 The test was developed for the evaluation of movement patterns in patients with lower limb injuries, especially those involving the knee (for example anterior cruciate ligament (ACL), rupture or Patellofemoral syndrome).
 It is also recommended for the evaluation of motor patterns in patients with hip, ankle, back and muscular issues.
 Furthermore, it is indicated for the evaluation of healthy athletes, in order to help establish a correct prevention programme.